hansal-novixpert/CHILS-Vision/README.md

-For running the cdk project use:\\
+For running the cdk project use:<br>

-cdk synth\\
+cdk synth<br>
-cdk bootstrap\\
+cdk bootstrap<br>
-cdk deploy\\
+cdk deploy<br>

-Save the apikey and url in a local file.\\
+Save the apikey and url in a local file.<br>

-run the command - aws apigateway get-api-key --api-key mdft9w7rve --include-value \\
+run the command - aws apigateway get-api-key --api-key mdft9w7rve --include-value <br>
-where instead of mdft9w7rve give your apikey\\
+where instead of mdft9w7rve give your apikey<br>

-Save the output of this command in a local file.\\
+Save the output of this command in a local file.<br>
-Open Postman and run the requests using header x-api-key with value as given in the value field from the output of the command.\\
+Open Postman and run the requests using header x-api-key with value as given in the value field from the output of the command.<br>

-API endpoints:\\
+API endpoints:<br>

-/batches - for allocation of jobs to operators\\
+/batches - for allocation of jobs to operators<br>
-/notify - for notifying managers and inserting notifications by the operators\\
+/notify - for notifying managers and inserting notifications by the operators<br>